Fab1anTUW/Self-DPDN-SecondCase/README.md

 ## Data Processing

-To make the Data Processing working, the luggage dataset has the be converted to the NOCS-dataset file structure like down below
+In order for the data processing to work, the luggage dataset must be converted to the NOCS dataset file structure shown below:
 ```
 data
 └── NOCS